BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 At runtime in HJB, each Durable Subscriber

-* is represented by a HTTP resource URL whose URL is a child URL of the session used to create it.
+* is represented by a HTTP resource whose URL is a child URL of the session used to create it.

 * is created by sending a HTTP POST request to the appropriate child URL of a session URL.